brugal/wolfcamql/README-wolfcam.txt

 q3 style player bleeding when they are hit:

-Enabled when workshop_gibs.pk3 is copied into wolfcam-ql/ or from quake3 copy
+Enabled when workshop_gibs.pk3 is copied into wolfcam-ql/ or when these are copied from quake3:

   models/weaphits/blood201.tga
   models/weaphits/blood202.tga